hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

         </details>

 II. **Complete the exercises**:
-   * Each lesson above contain exercises; please go through each of them.
+   * Each lesson above contains exercises; please go through each of them.
    * **Copy over** your code from the exercises into a text file.
    * **Upload the saved text file** to [Dropbox](https://www.dropbox.com/request/SKio2i8WHJZbML30sE6f) the **day before the next class**.